anthonyburrow/NumericalMethods/hw6/README.md

 ## Compiling the code

+This program may be compiled from the root directory with `make vtop1`.
+This generates the ".o" file as well as the final executable "./bin/vtop1".

 ## Running the code

+There is a basic Slurm script within "jobs/" called "run_vtop1.slurm".
+It's best to `cd` into "jobs/" first so that the output doesn't fall into the root directory.
+The script may then be run with `sbatch run_vtop1.slurm`.

 ## Elements

-* `./config/` : Contains parameter information.

 * `./bin/` : Created upon compiling manually or with `make`.
 Contains binaries/executables (the programs).

-* `./doc/` : Contains results and the description of the assignment.
+* `./doc/` : Contains the description of the assignment.

+* `./jobs/` : Contains the script that schedules the program to run using Slurm, as well as the resulting output.

 * `./src/` : The source code.